BackmanLab/ChromGEM/New_README.md

 2. Yeo, W.-H., et al. Investigating uncertainties in single-molecule localization microscopy using experimentally informed Monte Carlo simulation. *Nano Letters* **23**, 7253–7259 (2023).
 3. Thompson, A. P., et al. LAMMPS—a flexible simulation tool for particle-based materials modeling at the atomic, meso, and continuum scales. *Computer Physics Communications* **271**, 108171 (2022).
 4. Brown, W. M., Petersen, M. K., Plimpton, S. J. & Grest, G. S. Liquid crystal nanodroplets in solution. *Journal of Chemical Physics* **130**, 044901 (2009).

-## Workflow

-The order of operations is the following:

-1. Go to the directory containing the SREV configuration (ideally should have 1 SREV configuration per folder).

-2. Copy over the fluorophore diffusivity simulation scripts to that directory.

-3. Load the LAMMPS Molecular Dynamics and MPI packages.

-4. Enter SREV configuration filenames into the fluorophore diffusivity scripts.

-5. Initialize the random positions of the dye labels within the simulation box containing the SREV configuration.

-5. Run a brief LAMMPS simulation to generate a version of the SREV configuration that lacks overlapping nucleosomes.

-6. Run a brief LAMMPS simulation to output the number of SREV nucleosomes that will be used in the simulation.
-This is vital for properly setting the temperature of the mobile objects at the desired level.

-7. Run the first iteration of the simulation.
-This simulation run will output a trajectory of all 10000 dye labels over the course of this simulation iteration.

-For *n* number of user-specified iterations, loop through Steps #8-10 below:

-> 8. Input the dye label trajectory file to perform the distance-based colocalization check + appropriate tagging of all dye labels and generate a new dye label input file containing those tags.
-> 9. Run a brief simulation to obtain output files that give the number of immobilized dye labels and stuck SREV nucleosomes in the simulation.
-This is important for recomputing the parameter needed to properly set the temperature of the mobile objects at the desired level.
-> 10. Run the next iteration of the simulation with the new dye label input file.
-This simulation run will output a trajectory of all 10000 dye labels over the course of this simulation iteration.

-11. Simulate a "wash" step of the simulated labeled chromatin sample by filtering out all dye labels that have not bound to an SREV nucleosome by that time.
-Output the coordinates of these dye labels still present in the model chromatin post-wash.
-This output is your post-wash labeled model chromatin sample.

 ## BEFORE YOU BEGIN: